Graviton-Code-Editor/website/docs/dev/sdk/about.md

 #### Manifest

-The Manifest file (aka package.json) needs some extra properties when using Graviton's SDK:
+The Manifest file (aka package.json) needs an extra property when using Graviton's SDK:

-* mainDev: indicates the path of the built entry file when using the Mode `dev`.
 * mainSrc: indicates the path of the source entry file.

 Example: